stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 coevolutionary signal emerges directly from the properties of interactions and is not a property of the network itself.

+## Interactions contributing to coevolution are not more spatially consistent

 Beyond their contribution to coevolution, interactions also ultimately differ in how frequently they vary when the species involved co-occur